Accommodations are adjustments, resources, or equipment providing equal access to people with disabilities.

 Social Model of Disability

-For example, we can provide accurate, synchronized closed captions for all recorded videos.
-Captions are required by the hard of hearing and deaf, but they have a myriad of affordances for everyone.
+We should include accurate, synchronized closed captions for all pre-recorded videos.
+People who are hard of hearing or deaf need captions.
+Captions benefit everyone, including people working in noisy environments or in open offices.
 We can also provide greater choice by practicing Universal Design.
-Include alternative formats like a text transcript with a closed captioned video, or an MP3 version of a long text article.
+Include alternative formats like a text transcript with your closed captioned videos.
+You can also provide MP3 versions of a long text articles.